astrellon/teaching/docs/modernApp/index.md

 export class Store<TState>
 {
-    // This should be private, however for briefity we'll allow direct access for debugging and clean it up at the end. public state: TState;
+    // This should be private, however for briefing we'll allow direct access
+    // for debugging and clean it up at the end. public state: TState;

     constructor(initialState: TState)